Parameter Estimation in an SPDE Model for Cell Repolarisation: The effect of noise

 \paragraph{Noise speeds up repolarisation}

-In Figure \ref{fig:1}(center) we see the solution of \eqref{eq:stochasticMeinhardt} starting from a polarised state with high activator concentration in some part of the cell called 'rear'.
-Stimulated by the extracellular signal \eqref{eq:signal} the activator breaks down in order to reappear in an area of high signal strength called 'front', and the cell repolarises.
+In Figure \ref{fig:1}(center) we see the deterministic solution of \eqref{eq:stochasticMeinhardt} (i.e., with $\sigma_A=\sigma_I=0$) starting from a polarised state with high activator concentration in some part of the cell (near $x=0$) called 'rear'.
+Stimulated by the extracellular signal \eqref{eq:signal} the activator breaks down in order to reappear in an area of high signal strength (near $x=L/2$) called 'front', and the cell repolarises.
 Figure \ref{fig:1}(right), on the other hand, contains a typical realisation of the SPDE \eqref{eq:stochasticMeinhardt}.
 The evolution of activator concentration deviates considerably from the deterministic dynamics, but repolarisation is still achieved.
-For a more quantitative analysis consider the relative activator concentrations
+For a more quantitative analysis consider the mean activator concentrations